Scanner Pipeline

 // Option 2: Asynchronous response (for long-running scans)

-// // Perform scanning asynchronously and later send results to:
+// // Perform scanning asynchronously and later send results with:

 };